scholarly/kbsum/genpass/README.md

 for your password manager, and the login password for the backup service you use to store your password manager database.

-You should *write it down* on a paper that you keep in your wallet.
+You should *write it down* on a paper that you keep in your wallet (NOT under the keyboard or taped to the monitor: Most people are fairly good at keeping small, valuable pieces of paper safe inside their wallets).
 You should practice typing it a few dozen times a day for a few weeks.
 After you have it unforgettably memorized, you *may* destroy the written copy (or put it somewhere very safe if you don't trust your brain).
 Because this memorization